pacificalabs/public/content/blog/has-and-belongs-to-many.md

 author = "Pacifica Labs"
-title = "Has and Belongs To Many (Headaches)" date = "2021-07-23" description = "The HABTM association is often confusing & can lead to frustration if defined incorrectly.
-We provide tips to make the setup painfree." tags = [
+title = "Has and Belongs To Many (Headaches)" date = "2021-07-23" description = "We provide tips to make the setup of HABTM associations painfree." tags = [
     "ruby-on-rails",
     "active-record",